 Covering funeral and medical costs.

 Imagine you’re a young parent in Wellington with a $400,000 mortgage and two kids under five.
 Without life insurance, your partner might struggle to cover the mortgage, school fees, and daily expenses.
-That’s why life insurance isn’t just about planning for the worst—it’s about peace of mind for you and your family.
+That’s why life insurance isn’t just about planning for the worst—it’s about ensuring financial security for you and your family.

 Your debts: Include your mortgage, credit cards, and personal loans.